alamshafil/auto-shorts/README.md

 # You have options to use different AI tools to generate the script, voice, and image

 # Use OpenAI gpt-4o-mini to generate the script, ElevenLabs to generate the voice, and Pexels to generate the image
-npx auto-shorts -p "make a news short about TypeScript" --aiType OpenAIGen --ttsType ElevenLabs --imageType PexelsImageGen --elevenLabsAPIKey YOUR_ELEVENLABS_API_KEY --pexelsAPIKey YOUR_PEXELS_API_KEY --openaiAPIKey YOUR_OPENAI_API_KEY
+npx auto-shorts -p "make a news short about TypeScript" --aiType OpenAIGen --ttsType ElevenLabs --imageType Pexels --elevenLabsAPIKey YOUR_ELEVENLABS_API_KEY --pexelsAPIKey YOUR_PEXELS_API_KEY --openaiAPIKey YOUR_OPENAI_API_KEY

 # Use local Ollama llama3.2 to generate the script, Built-in TTS to generate the voice, and Google Scraper to generate the image (default, no need to provide API keys)
 npx auto-shorts -p "make a news short about TypeScript"